English Defence League: Mobilising on local issues

-Violence
+Violence and relation to football hooliganism

-The EDL claims to disavow violence, although many attending its rallies stated that they did so because they enjoyed the adrenalin rush brought on by violent confrontation.
-Some also described violent clashes as the best way to draw media attention to their cause, and presented their violence as being heroic.
+The EDL said they disavowed violence.
+Despite this, many members presented their violence as heroic, acknowledged that they attended rallies because they enjoyed the adrenalin rush brought on by violent confrontation, and saw violent clashes as the best way to draw media attention to their cause.
 Meadowcroft and Morrow argued that many football hooligans joined the EDL because of the opportunity that its rallies offered for violence at a time when there were decreasing opportunities to do so at football matches themselves due to greater use of banning orders targeting known hooligans, a more effective police presence, and increasing ticket prices that had becoming prohibitively high for those on low incomes.

-In various cases, EDL demonstrators damaged Asian-owned businesses and property; in October 2011, EDL members stormed and ransacked an Ahmadiyya Islamic bookstore in Sandwell, and in August 2011 an EDL member was convicted for vandalising a mosque.
+In various cases, EDL demonstrators damaged Asian-owned businesses and property: in August 2011 an EDL member was convicted for vandalising a mosque, while in October 2011, EDL members stormed and ransacked an Ahmadiyya Islamic bookstore in Sandwell.
 Demonstrations also led to physical attacks on Asians themselves.
-Not all targets of EDL violence have been Muslim; in a July 2010 demonstration in Dudley, EDL members attacked a Hindu temple.
-It is unclear whether they mistook it for a mosque or whether it reflected broader racist attitudes among the demonstrators.
+Not all targets of EDL violence were Muslim; in a July 2010 demonstration in Dudley, EDL members attacked a Hindu temple.
+It is unclear whether they mistook it for a mosque or whether it reflected broader prejudices among the demonstrators.

-EDL members also disrupted the meetings of opponents; in September 2010 they disrupted a UAF meeting in Leicester, and later that month attacked a meeting of the Socialist Workers Party in Newcastle-upon-Tyne.
+EDL members also disrupted the meetings of opponents; in September 2010 they disrupted a Unite Against Fascism meeting in Leicester, and later that month attacked a Socialist Workers Party meeting in Newcastle-upon-Tyne.
 EDL members also targeted left-wing bookshops and trade union buildings, and members have been jailed for attacking staff at office buildings hosting anti-EDL meetings.
 The EDL also targeted demonstrators from the anti-capitalist Occupy movement; in November 2011, 179 EDL members were arrested in central London for threatening members of Occupy London.
 Journalists that covered EDL marches also received death threats.